 For any backcountry trip, consider what the minimum required safety equipment is: an avalanche beacon, shovel and probe.
+Avalanche Balloon Packs are gaining popularity among backcountry travelers.
 As well, pack the usual components of the Ten Essentials: food, water, extra warm clothes, cell phone, emergency overnight equipment such as a bivy sack and a way to start a fire, and other items you might typically carry (you can split up group gear to be carried among the group).
-The beacon, probe and shovel are always taken into the backcountry, and the beacon is always turned on at the trail head, and off when back to the car.
-It's not appropriate to save batteries with reasoning like, "We'll turn it on when we get into avalanche terrain."
-Turn it on and check each party member's ability to transmit and receive as you head out from the trail head.
+The beacon, probe and shovel are always taken into the backcountry, and the beacon is always turned on and checked at the trail head, and off when back to the car.

 TEAMWORK – who is coming on the trip?

 This is the part that can make or break your trip, with or without dangerous avalanche conditions.
-Who's coming, and can you trust your life to them?
-You may think, 'We're just going on a little snow shoe trip with some friends, what can go wrong?'
+Who’s coming, and can you trust your life to them?
+You may think, ‘we’re just going on a little snow shoe trip with some friends, what can go wrong?’
 A lot can go wrong!
 Many people have died in the backcountry on seemingly innocent outings on snowshoes, cross country skis and snowmobiles.
+You may have heard of how ‘human factors’ play into avalanche accidents – things like ‘summit fever’ or ‘powder fever’ the human urge to push things to the limits or ignore information that indicates danger.
+Those are ever present and you can read about them here.
+However – by making a plan, observing and working as a team many of the common human factors that might manifest are mitigated through a thoughtful process.
 There are volumes of books dedicated to avalanche accident case studies, documenting what went wrong.
-One such publication is The Snowy Torrents (http://www.csac.org/store/books-torrents4.html).
+One such publication is The Snowy Torrents.

 Here are some questions to ask about the people with whom you’ll be heading out:

-Using 'common' and 'uncommon' sense to help you sleuth out the day's avalanche danger is a big part of the fun of being avalanche aware.
 This is where you become a detective.
-Let's start with the 'common sense' part of being a detective.
 Most of the relevant and easiest to gather clues to avalanche danger are provided by Mother Nature.
 We look for clues in the following categories: avalanches observed, weather and snow pack.
-We especially look for what we call 'Red Flags'.
+We especially look for what we call ‘Red Flags’.
 Red flags are clues that indicate the avalanche danger is present or rising.
 Case histories have shown that frequently red flag clues were present and observed by people caught and killed in avalanches.
-They didn't know that what they were observing were red flag.
-Do not ignore Mother Nature shouting out clues!
-[Note for snowmobilers: because snowmobiles are able to cover so much ground so quickly, it's important from time to time to stop your machine, take your helmet off and walk around.
-With the noise and speed associated with traveling on your sled, you need to stop from time to time and investigate.
-Often, walking around will produce collapses (whoomping) or shooting cracks in the snow pack that you may not have been aware of with your helmet on traveling at speed.
-Both collapse and shooting cracks are signs of instability.]

-Lastly, there are snow pack red flags.
-The snow pack is the snow lying on the ground.
-It comes down as individual snow flakes over the course of the winter and the different storms form different layers.
-Sometimes those layers bond well and sometimes they don't.
-Simply put, it's these layers with their different strengths and weaknesses that create avalanches.
-We can obtain clues about the snow pack as we travel over it, seeing shooting cracks or hearing loud whoomphs resulting from our weight on the snow, causing the collapse of weak layers below us.
-Seeing and hearing shooting cracks and whoomphs are red flags that are telling us that there are possible instabilities within the snow pack, and that it could potentially slide.
+Lastly, there are snowpack red flags.
+Sometimes layers in the snow bond well and sometimes they don’t.
+Simply put, it’s these layers with their different strengths and weaknesses that create avalanches.
+We can obtain clues about the snowpack as we travel over it, seeing shooting cracks or hearing loud whumpfing resulting from our weight on the snow, causing the collapse of weak layers below us.
+Seeing and hearing shooting cracks and whumpfing are red flags that are telling us that there are possible instabilities within the snow pack, and that it could potentially slide.

-CHOOSE TERRAIN - Identify Options and Evalauate Consequences
+CHOOSE TERRAIN – identify options and evaluate consequences

 Will you be traveling in avalanche terrain?
-Avalanches most often occur on slopes of 30º - 45º or more but can start on slopes as shallow as 25º and as steep as 50º.
-In higly unstable conditions snow can slide under 20º.
-You must be able to identify when you'll be in avalanche terrain.
-You can learn how to measure the slope angle with an inexpensive slope meter available at most sporting goods stores.
+Avalanches most often occur on slopes of 30º – 45º or more but can start on slopes as shallow as 25º and as steep as 50º.
+In highly unstable conditions snow can slide under 20º.
+You must be able to identify when you’ll be in avalanche terrain.
 If you wish to eliminate your risk all together, plan your trip so it never intersects with slopes of more than 25º.
 However, just because you are in the middle of a valley on virtually flat terrain does not eliminate your risk if slopes above you are 30º or more and contain an unstable snow pack.
 Avalanches can be triggered from below and can run great distances.
-Be aware of this danger when you are down on the valley floor - look for signs of instability from Mother Nature and put distance between yourself and the slopes above.

 TRAVEL WISELY – Manage the group and use travel techniques to reduce risk